abhayagiri/what-is-buddhism/main.md

    everyone encounters death.
 Even the subtle but pervasive stress that accompanies normal daily functioning is a burden.

-2. The cause: The root of mental pain is craving for sensual pleasure, for existence or for non-existence; or simply wishing that things were different than they are.
+2. **The cause**: The root of mental pain is craving for sensual pleasure, for existence or for non-existence; or simply wishing that things were different than they are.
 Craving is fueled by reactions to pleasure and pain and driven by the illusion of 'me' and 'mine', which in turn arise from misunderstanding the true nature of reality.

-3. The recovery: It is possible for all mental suffering to completely cease.
+3. **The recovery**: It is possible for all mental suffering to completely cease.
 This is the attainment of enlightenment or awakening.
 Enlightenment is the purification of the heart from all traces of attraction, aversion or delusion.
 It is the complete letting go of the illusion of an independent self or soul.
 A fully awakened person is called an *Arahant*.
 The Buddha called this the highest happiness, the full realization of human potential.

-4. The treatment: Enlightenment is achieved through a gradual training, a way of life called the Middle Way, or the Noble Eightfold Path.
+4. **The treatment**: Enlightenment is achieved through a gradual training, a way of life called the Middle Way, or the Noble Eightfold Path.

 These Four Noble Truths are realistic in that they face up to life's imperfections, and optimistic in that they offer a practical solution: a way